Internet Video Streaming (ELEC 6910I) / Spring 2025

 - Ed.

 For all course-related questions, you are strongly discouraged to email the instructor directly unless privacy concerns are involved.
 Instead, post your questions on Ed (it can be anonymous).
-Other students can benefit from the answer as well. - Gradescope.
+Other students can benefit from the answer as well. - Github repo.

 For releasing code template for projects.